Bitcoin in general

 Replacing one version of an unconfirmed transaction with a different version of the transaction that pays a higher transaction fee.

-Satoshi Nakamoto is the name used by the person or people who designed Bitcoin and created its original reference implementation, Bitcoin Core.
+Satoshi Nakamoto is the name used by the person or group of people who designed Bitcoin and created its original reference implementation.
 As a part of the implementation, they also devised the first blockchain database.
 In the process they were the first to solve the double-spending problem for digital currency in a decentralized and self verifying nature.
 Their real identity remains unknown.

 Bitcoin uses a scripting system for transactions.
 Forth-like, Script is simple, stack-based and processed from left to right.
 It is purposefully not Turing-complete, with no loops.